-The Digital Communications Committee (known as Digi-Coms) manages all social media channels that SLA Europe has a presence on, maintains the SLA Europe website and provides technical support and advice to the SLA Europe Board.
-The committee (and in particular the blog editor) also ensures that there is a steady flow of new content for the blog; including event reports, features and podcasts.
+The Digital Communications Committee (known as DigiComms) manages all social media channels that SLA Europe has a presence on, maintains the SLA Europe website, and provides technical support and advice to the SLA Europe Board.
+The committee, with the Events team, also ensures that there is a steady flow of new content for the blog; including event reports, features, and podcasts.

 The Early Careers and Awards Committee runs the SLA Europe award programmes and encourages involvement of early career professionals in SLA.
 The key annual award is the Early Career Conference Awards (ECCA), and previous winners have being active in varying aspects of SLA.

-On occasion SLA Europe works with other organisations to offer professional awards, using SLA experience to create opportunities for info pros to access development opportunities.
-For instance the 2013 PI and SLA Europe Professional Development Awards.
+On occasion, SLA Europe works with other organisations to offer professional awards, using SLA experience to create opportunities for info pros to access development opportunities.

 The Events Committee organises and delivers a balanced programme of events that: